 That said, the email client that you use in your organization might not present this information in a friendly way.
 To modify the format of your email messages, customize your notification templates.

 You can modify the email messages that are sent by YouTrack by customizing your notification templates.
-These templates are available from the Notification Templates page, which is accessible from the Core Features section of the Administration menu.
+These templates are available from the Notification Templates page, which is accessible from the Notifications tab on the Global Settings page.

 The Notification Templates page displays a list of templates.
 Each item in the list can be expanded to view and edit the template components.
 Template components are actual Freemarker .ftl files that are used as "building blocks" for messages.